Prajwalamin/fxalgo-trading-sma/README.md

 ## How It Works

 1. **SMA Crossover Strategy**:
-   - **Buy Signal**: When all the SMA are one above each other, the bot places a buy order and sets specified stop loss and take profit.
-It exits trade when either of them are triggered.
+   - **Buy Signal**: When all the SMAs are one above each other, the bot places a buy order.
-   - **Sell Signal**:When all the SMA are one below each other, the bot places a sell order and sets specified stop loss and take profit.
-It exits trade when either of them get triggered.
+   - **Sell Signal**:When all the SMAs are one below each other, the bot places a sell order.

 2. **Stop Loss & Take Profit**:
    - Protect profits and limit losses by automatically exiting positions based on predefined percentages.